republic-of-almost/mono/lib/nil/doc/code_standards.md

 - Fixed integer only (unless dealing with 3rdparty)
 - No doubles (unless dealing with 3rdparty)
 - Use fwd dec files
-- Leave a file in better shape than you found it
+- Leave a file/function in better shape than you found it
 - Follow a files style or refresh it to a new style, no half style
 - Branches must have braces, no restriction on where branch braces go
 - Favour branch on new line, smaller can be inline